Hercules and the Hydra (Pollaiuolo): The large originals

 They were mentioned again in Raffaello Borghini's Riposo of 1584 before vanishing from the documentary record.

 They show the influence of the Neoplatonic Academy, harking back to classical art and interpreting Greek and Roman myth in the light of Christian philosophy.

 The miniatures

 Possibly produced for a private study, the two works now in the Uffizi are now generally thought to be copies after two of the works in the Labours set, done many years later, possibly for the Medici.
 One relates to Antonio's bronze sculpture Hercules Slaying Antaeus, which was commissioned by Lorenzo around 1475 and is now in the Museo nazionale del Bargello.

-The two paintings in the Uffizi are first definitively recorded in a 1609 inventory of works in the Gondi household in Florence, by which time they had been joined together to form a diptych despite originally being separate works with different horizon lines.
+The two paintings in the Uffizi are first definitively recorded in a 1609 inventory of works in the Gondi household in Florence, by which time they had been joined to form a diptych despite originally being separate works with different horizon lines.
 They were lost in 1943 during the Second World War but recovered in Los Angeles in 1963 by Rodolfo Siviero.
 They were restored in 1991.